drduda/ReAllY/nest/nest.md

 ## NEST

-This is a simple utility to run a hyperparameter grid search for EGG-based games.
-We support two modes:
+This is a simple utility to run a hyperparameter grid search.
-* Local search (via `nest_local.py`): runs multiple jobs on a single machine, leveraging all available CUDA devices (if any);
+* `nest_local.py`: runs multiple jobs on a single machine, leveraging all available CUDA devices (if any);
-* Preemptable cluster-based (via `nest.py`).

-The modes have similar behaviour, however, the latter is only implemented for the FAIR environment and uses internal libraries.

 # How to use